-Prison labor is legally permissible in the United States and other countries where Costco goods are sourced.
-Inmates make numerous consumer products on behalf of companies, such as produce, office chairs, clothing, and packaging materials.
+Prison labor is legally permissible in the United States and other countries where the Company's goods are sourced.
+Incarcerated people make numerous consumer products on behalf of companies, such as produce, office chairs, clothing, and packaging materials.
 Companies enjoy low overhead costs and potentially other benefits such as tax breaks;